-Remember when there was only one computer in the ENTIRE school and it was the size of a small dog’s crate and we had to sign up to take turns to use it to play Oregon Trail?
-What to do to successfully battle dysentery and river fording would often lead to us putting our heads down on the desk to think it through before making a decision that could lead to disastrous results.
+Remember when there was only one computer in the entire school and we had to sign up to take turns to use it to play Oregon Trail?
+We battled dysentery and river fording.
 If our wagon sank, our day was ruined.

-Remember when instead of sitting in front of the computer or TV with our friends for hours, we’d play 4-square outside?
-We knew what a cat’s cradle was, and if you were a girl or had sister, you definitely remember what “shimmy shimmy coco puff, shimmy shimmy, pow!” is all about and why you want to “get the rhythm of the hot dog.”
+Remember when instead of sitting in front of the computer or TV with our friends for hours, we’d go outside and play 4-square outside?
+We knew what a cat’s cradle was, and if you were a girl or had sister, you definitely remember what “shimmy shimmy coco puff, shimmy shimmy, pow!” is all about and why “the rhythm of the hot dog” made you giggle.

-Remember when you’d wake up at 7am on a Saturday and your entire day was RUINED because you missed your favorite cartoon?
+Remember when you’d wake up at 7am on a Saturday and your entire day was ruined because you missed your favorite cartoon?
 Sleeping in?
 Who did that?
-Not when there were cartoons like this on (Gummi Bears was my favorite!):
+Nobody- not when there were such amazing cartoons on TV.
+My favorite was Gummi Bears.

 Here are a few other of my favorite memories of the 90’s:

--I remember being the only one of my girlfriends with a crush on Jonathan Knight of New Kids On The Block and spending hours trying to convince them that he, in his soft spoken sensitive ways was so much better than Danny, Donny or Jordan or Joey.
-Two summers ago, my teen dreams of meeting Jonathan came true.
+I remember being the only one of my girlfriends with a crush on Jonathan Knight of New Kids On The Block and spending hours trying to convince them that he, in his soft spoken sensitive ways was so much better than Danny, Donny, Jordan or Joey.
+A few summers ago, my teen dreams of meeting Jonathan came true.
 Yes, this is really me loving up on Jordan who didn’t hesitate to throw his arm around me and after this picture, gave me a fantastic hug.
 My 10-year-old self was squealing inside.

--I remember playing M.A.S.H in school and manipulating it so that I’d end up not only with my crush of the week.
+I remember playing M.A.S.H and manipulating it so that I’d end up with my crush of the week.
 Yes, kids.
 This really is what we did to amuse ourselves before the days of hand-held electronics.

--I remember my after school runs with my uncle (who’s not much older than me) and how we thought we were cooler than cool because we knew EVERY single word to “Ice, Ice Baby” and would sing that song over and over at the top of our lungs.
+I remember going for runs after school with my uncle (who’s not much older than me) and how we thought we were cooler than cool because we knew every single word to “Ice, Ice Baby” and would sing it as we ran.
+I’m sure the neighbors loved that.

--Alanis Morrisette, Matchbox 20, Goo Goo Dolls.
+Alanis Morrisette, Matchbox 20 and the Goo Goo Dolls.
 Still my favorites to this day.

--I remember the day Kurt Cobain took his life and I remember where I was and I remember crying.
+I remember exactly where I was the day Kurt Cobain took his life.
 I also remember when we lost 2Pac, River Phoenix, and Selena.
+My world was shattered.

--I remember when my brother broke into my Lisa Frank diary and read it.
+I remember when my brother broke into my Lisa Frank diary and read it.
 He told everyone I had a crush on Jerry O’Connell from Sliders.
 My world was over.